MizTangerine/Emotional_Media_Generator/psuedo.md

 once the user selects a mood return 10? images that go into a carousel and at the end there is an option to get more photos, or change the mood input

+Set up revolving gradient colors for background.

+Link Start button to show second page with options and buttons for either moods, colors, gifs, etc.

+Create carousel to show results

+Add a favorite button to link to localStorage

+*** extra feature *** create functionality of searching for images similar to one particular image selected.